DrummerViking/tools/Replace-RoomsInMeetings/readme.md

 ## Version History:
 ### 1.01 - 04/04/2022
  - Fixed: Fixed dual connection to EWS and EXO if selecting Switch parameter "ValidateRoomExistence".
- - Added: Added functionally to validate user mailboxes as well with new Switch paramenter "ValidateUserExistence".
+ - Added: Added functionally to validate user mailboxes as well with new Switch parameter "ValidateUsersExistence".
 ### 1.00 - 04/01/2022
  - First Release.
 ### 1.00 - 03/31/2022